Skip to main content

 The IRS uses an online portal for the pre-filing registration process.
 The IRS recommends filing for a pre-registration number at least 120 days (~4 months) before the due date of the municipality’s elective pay return.

-During the pre-registration filing process, the municipality will need to provide information about itself, the credits it wants to earn, and the eligible clean energy project.
 In general, each registration number corresponds to one clean energy property in one tax year.
 This means that if the municipality purchases an electric vehicle and installs an electric vehicle charging station in the same tax year, it must file for two registration numbers – one for each project.

 A registration number is only valid for the taxable year for which it is obtained.
 If the municipality files for a registration number in one tax year and its project is placed into service in the next tax year, it will need to renew the number.
 Receipt of a registration number does not guarantee that a project is eligible for a credit.
 It simply gives the IRS information it needs to process the credit when the municipality files for it.